 Forge is an MMO battleground-styled arena game.
 It most resembles a MOBA but lacks many of the tropes and mechanics found in the genre.
 The real hook, though, is the lack of grinding–or so the store page would have you believe–yet the game has a full-featured levels system.
 It’s incomplete, but promises unlockable abilities in the future that can replace current ones.
 Forge is definitely a game of promises…and problems.

-A big problem with Forge is the controls.
+The biggest problem with Forge is the controls.
 Forge uses MMO-style keys with hitscan aiming, which makes movement and ability use difficult.
 The default key bindings are completely ridiculous.
 For instance, the ‘b’ key is bound to an ability for just about every class.
-No human can feasibly reach the ‘b’ key while trying to dodge attacks with ‘wasd’; it’s flat out counter-intuitive.
+No human can feasibly reach the ‘b’ key while trying to dodge attacks with ‘wasd'; it’s flat out counter-intuitive.
 Luckily, keys can be re-bound, but the sheer amount of active abilities is complete overkill.
 Sometimes less is more, something games like Dota, League of Legends, and Guild Wars 2 do well.
 Honestly, you’d be better off playing those games anyway.

 Forge has five classes in total, each fulfilling a specific role designed around coordinated team play.
 Balance seems to cater more toward team play than one-on-one encounters, but for some strange reason, the Pyromancer is the most well-rounded and has the largest variety of abilities.
 They win most one-on-one fights with little trouble thanks to their combination of crowd control, defense, and powerful burst damage output.
 The most-played class so far seems to be Assassin, thanks to their ability to turn invisible indefinitely.
 Assassins seem to only be good at catching players off on their own though, and sometimes even then they don’t have enough damage to take on solo encounters.